 The talk needs to be updated from last quarter, as I have now taught prototype runs for both the applied circuits class and the freshman design class, and am in the second run of the applied circuits class.

 Here is my current draft of the text—please give me some suggestions in the comments for improvement.
 The ending seems particularly awkward to me, but I’m having trouble fixing it.

 Designing Courses to Teach Design

 I believe that the main value of a University education does not come from MOOCable mega-lecture courses, but from students working in their field and getting detailed feedback on that work.
-I’ll talk today about some courses I’ve created recently to teach students to do engineering design.
+I’ll talk today about some courses I’ve created ths year and last to teach students to do engineering design.
 These courses are high-contact, hands-on courses—the antithesis of MOOC courses.

 Design starts from goals and constraints: “what problem are you trying to solve?” and “what resources are available?”
 So what were my goals and constraints?

 The two problems I was trying to solve were in the bioengineering curriculum: